Nymphargus

-Nymphargus is a genus of glass frogs in the subfamily Centroleninae, which was established in 2007.
+Nymphargus is a genus of glass frogs in the subfamily Centroleninae.
 They are distributed in the Andean slopes of Colombia, Ecuador, Peru, and Bolivia.

+Description

 They are characterized by lacking webbing among the outer fingers, lacking humeral spines in adult males, and having a lobed liver covered by a transparent hepatic peritoneum.
 They can be more specifically characterized as having a head that is darker green than the body, there being yellow spots surrounded by black on head and body, upper eyelids are dark lavender.

+Conservation

 The conservation status of the Nymphargus frogs was largely believed to be critically endangered due to the minimal research done on this genus.
 Once the scope of the research was broadened the conservation status was able to be determined as being vulnerable.
 More frogs of different variations were found increasing the genus’ population.

 Species

-Most species were moved here from Cochranella.
-As of 2023, the genus contains 43 species:
+Most species were moved to this genus from Cochranella.
+As of April 2026, this genus contains 44 species: